bioFAM/MOFA/README.md

 ## Contact
 The package is maintained by Britta Velten (britta.velten@embl.de) and Ricard Argelaguet (ricard@ebi.ac.uk).
-Please, contact ask for problems, comments or suggestions.
+Please, contact us for problems, comments or suggestions.